Blocked Drains Newcastle

 A slow drain can be the first sign of a problem.
 This often happens when they diameter of the pipe is constricted by a thickening layer of grime and soap, of because of a blockage somewhere in a pipeline.

 An unpleasant smell can come before a slow drain, potentially, but is a sign of a problem.
 It could be caused by several things: rotten food in a kitchen sink or drain, even a small rodent in another area of the drain and sewer system connections.

-Water on your lawn, or plants growing near your sewer line.
+Water on your lawn/plants growing near sewer line